-In 2005 Michel became the UK Para-Equestrian Dressage Team Coach and has led Team GBR riders to win Team Gold medals at the 2005 European Championships, the 2007 World Championships, the 2008 Beijing Paralympic Games, the 2009 European Championships, the 2010 FEI World Equestrian Games, the 2011 FEI Europeans, the 2012 London Paralympic Games, the 2013 FEI Europeans, the 2014 FEI World Equestrian Games, the 2015 FEI Europeans and the 2016 Rio Paralympic Games and the 2017 FEI European Championships!
-At the Rio Games his riders came back with a total of four silver and seven gold medals in all their classes contested!
+In 2005 Michel became the UK Para-Equestrian Dressage Team Coach and has led Team GBR riders to win Team Gold medals at the 2005 European Championships, the 2007 World Championships, the 2008 Beijing Paralympic Games, the 2009 European Championships, the 2010 FEI World Equestrian Games, the 2011 FEI Europeans, the 2012 London Paralympic Games, the 2013 FEI Europeans, the 2014 FEI World Equestrian Games, the 2015 FEI Europeans, the 2016 Rio Paralympic Games and the 2017 FEI European Championships!
+At the Rio Games, his riders came back with a total of four silver and seven gold medals in all their classes contested!
 A record-breaking result!
 Under Michel’s last coach leadership for the British Federation, the Team won gold at the 2017 FEI European Championships in Gothenburg, which included two triple gold medalists (Susanna Hext, GIII and Julie Payne, GI), a total of nine gold, one silver and one bronze medals.
 Another European record!

 In March 2009 Michel was awarded the PDTT Coaching Award, and in November 2012 Michel was awarded the UK Sports Coach Medal and inducted in the Coaching Hall of Fame at the UK Coaching Awards ceremony.
 Later that year at the London Olympia International he received the prestigious British Equestrian Federation Medal of Honour.

 On 29 November 2016 at the UK Coaching awards held in London, cross-sport head coaches behind our gold medallists at the Rio Olympic and Paralympic Games were honoured in recognition of their role in the outstanding success of UK performers on the world stage.
 At these awards, Michel was awarded the Mussabini Medal – a sports award recognising Coaches of British sports people and teams, and was inducted into the UK Coaching Hall of Fame.